omgitstom/api-guidelines/Guidelines.md

 ## 3 Introduction
 Developers access most Okta Cloud Platform resources via HTTP interfaces.
-Although the developer tooling team typically provides language-specific frameworks to wrap the APIs, all of their operations eventually boil down to HTTP requests.
+Although the developer tooling (developer experience) team typically provides language-specific frameworks to wrap the APIs, all of their operations eventually boil down to HTTP requests.
 Okta must support a wide range of clients and services and cannot rely on rich frameworks being available for every development environment.
 Thus a goal of these guidelines is to ensure Okta REST APIs can be easily and consistently consumed by any client with basic HTTP support.
+To put it another way, the REST API surface area should be client agnostic.
+It should not assume that one of Okta SDKs, or Okta applications are consuming it.

 To provide the smoothest possible experience for developers, integrators, and app teams, it's important to have these APIs follow consistent design guidelines, thus making using them easy and intuitive.
 This document establishes the guidelines to be followed by Okta REST API developers for developing such APIs consistently.